Camora0/Wasteland-Reborn/loreout.md

 #### Turn off Steam updates

-To turn off Steam automatically updating the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
+To turn off Steam automatically updating the game for you, head over to the Properties window.
+Navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.

 **This game does use a Stock Game Folder, so it should be fine in the event of an update, but it is still best practice to turn it off.**